-Thirty seven years ago, over Christmas/New Year 1983/84, we – as World Steam Tours, because we were then working with David Thornhill’s “World Steam” magazine – ran our “Christmas Special” to India, realising that many enthusiasts for various reasons, had little to keep them back home during the “festive” season, and welcomed the chance to see live steam in action in another exotic part of the world.
+Thirty eight years ago, over Christmas/New Year 1983/84, we – as World Steam Tours, because we were then working with David Thornhill’s “World Steam” magazine – ran our “Christmas Special” to India, realising that many enthusiasts for various reasons, had little to keep them back home during the “festive” season, and welcomed the chance to see live steam in action in another exotic part of the world.

-That tour was a great success – if a little arduous – but sadly ordinary working steam finished in India by the mid-1990’s and so such a tour has never since proved viable – until now.
+That tour was a great success – if a little arduous – but sadly ordinary working steam ended in India by the mid-1990’s and so such a tour has never since proved viable – until now.

 The mountain railways – like the Darjeeling Himalaya, and the Nilgiri railway at “Ooty”, and Kalka – Simla, have of course continued – with the odd outage caused by landslides etc. – and are included in our tour – but more recently a number of individual steam railway preservation projects have sprung up, in various parts of India, and which, collectively, can be put together to form an attractive itinerary which can be accomplished – without undue rushing around – in a little more than two weeks.
 We will be taking full advantage of whatever is operating anyway on the days we will be there; but spending some money on charters to augment such operations.
 (It will also be a little more relaxing than that 1983 tour, given that some of us are a little older now! – Vic Allen, pictured below).